Alcohol And Blood Pressure Problems Go Hand In Hand

 We can see that alcohol affects diastolic blood pressure (the resistance to the bloodstream flow through the veins in our body) for men only but not so much for women.

 Men who presented with clear signs of alcoholism also had higher overall cholesterol levels.
-Preferably, overall cholesterol levels ought to be around 199mg/dL or less.
+Preferably, overall cholesterol levels should be around 199mg/dL or less.

 In the research study, it was: